Marcus Silcock

 -

 When Ewa and I first arrived in Madrid, Christian Pérez, his wife Megan, and their son Oscar welcomed us.
-Showed us around their neighbourhood of La Latina, lollies and neighbourhood festivals with sweet meats, up on their rooftop terrace, an introduction to mighty fine Spanish olives, wine, and cheese.
-And much much much more.
-They…
+Showed us around their neighbourhood of La Latina, lollies and neighbourhood… Read more.

 -